 Just look at the colors - the mix of colors - the choice of materials - the textures...
 Whereas the modern trend of Scandinavian design having light and lightness as one of its cornerstones and "less is more" as another and large continous surfaces of white as yet another, this is really something from another planet...

-Whatever, the place is in a severe state of decay and it somewhat opens up to thoughts what really happened to the estate and what left it in this state.
+Whatever, the place is in a severe state of vandalism and decay and it somewhat opens up to thoughts what really happened to the estate and what left it in this state.